 Are you interested in finding out of the Ford Ranger is a good reliable truck?
 Which year models are the ones to avoid and how much mileage can these trucks rack up?
-Are there any common problems on them?
+Are there any common problems with them?
 If you’re in the market for a used Ranger then this article might help you.

-Ford Rangers are well built trucks and can easily last over 200k-250k miles if they are well maintained.
+Ford Rangers are well-built trucks and can easily last over 200k-250k miles if they are well maintained.
 Earlier models suffered from timing chain and transmission issues.
 T6 Rangers had transmission and Turbo problems with early models.

 If you are in need of a practical, durable, mid-sized truck then the ford ranger should be high up on your list.
 These trucks have a strong loyal following and have a very good reputation for durability and reliability.
 There are however certain models to avoid, which we’ll get into later.

 Let’s see what some Ranger owners have reported.